DelightSSB/AI-Companion/README.md

 ### 5. View the application
 To view the application, paste http://localhost:3000 into your browser

-##Notes
+## Notes
-- You MUSR have Node.js and npm installed.
+- You MUST have Node.js and npm installed.
 - This app currently stores chat objects, but does not persist message history between sessions yet.
 - The app does not yet use authentication — all chats are anonymous and local.

 LICENSE - MIT

 #Author
 Created by JaZir Monté Simon